 The Housing Authority of Baltimore City (HABC) was established in 1937 to provide federally-funded public housing programs and related services for Baltimore's low-income residents.

-HABC is one of the largest public housing authorities in the country.
-Currently, owns 6,999 public housing units in 13 sites and various scattered sites and has more than 700 employees.
+HABC is currently one of the largest housing authorities in the country.

 What's Coming Up

 HABC will hold a virtual public meeting at 4:00 pm on Monday, June 8, 2020 via video conference via Cisco WebEx.
 You will be required to register for the video conference.
 When registering, please select the drop down response to indicate whether you want to make comments at the meeting.
 If you want to make your comments during the public meeting, you must register for the virtual meeting no later than June 7, 2020.
 In order to join the meeting, please cut and paste the link below into your web browser: https://habc.webex.com/habc/onstage/g.php?MTID=efd548b7d6419a704a6ea776c4c6bc00c